-Followers of this blog know that I have an interest, which borders on obsession, play patterns, and their triggers.
+Followers of this blog know that I have an interest, which borders on obsession, with play patterns, and their triggers.
 As a designer of play systems, my fascination brings me insights about maximizing the engagement and the learning potential of the systems I create.

 Over the past decade, I have been particularly interested in play-based learning facilitated with loose parts.
 This area of investigation is compelling because, while the subject has a rich history ranging from Montessori to sand tray psychotherapy, from mud kitchens to hollow blocks, there is very little systematic research on the specific triggers for this sort of learning.
 My current project is a case in point.